How to Grow a Pineapple

 I did bring my plant outdoors eventually because he did not like direct summer sun.
 When it got too much summer sun, he started to scorch and the fruit actually turned red in color.
 You can check out my post about the Best Sunlight Levels for Indoor plants.

-How long does it take a Pineapple plant to grow?
+How long does it take for a pineapple to fruit?

 I ended up keeping my plant outdoors but in light shade, light sun.
 These seemed to be the best light conditions for him.
 Pineapple plants are slow growers, so don’t expect to have pineapples the first year.